bihealth/kiosc-server/docs/source/apps_filesfolders.rst

 Kiosc has activated an app provided by SODAR Core that allows the user to upload files of smaller size (several MB, but not GB).

-Find the ``Small Files`` icon in the left-hand menu to open the Small Files app.
+Find the ``Files`` icon in the left-hand menu to open the Files and Folders app.
 This will list all uploaded files and allow to upload or delete files.

 .. image:: figures/apps/smallfiles/menu.png
-  :alt: Small Files app
+  :alt: Files and Folders app

 Those files then can be accessed by the containers created.
 For this to work, a dropdown menu of files uploaded to a project is provided